POORNIMAPNG/delta-demo2/README.md

 # delta-demo2
-its a demo on delta
+its a demo on delta.